Perricone History, Family Crest & Coats of Arms

 Perricone Settlers in United States in the 20th Century

-- Antonio Perricone, aged 12, who emigrated to the United States from Palermo, in 1900
+- Antonio Perricone, aged 12, who immigrated to the United States from Palermo, in 1900

 - Anna Perricone, aged 23, who landed in America from Termini, in 1904